pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 The package manager [Helm](https://helm.sh/docs/intro/install/#helm) is the authoritative deployment method for Pachyderm.

 {{% notice note %}}
-**Pachyderm services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)** except for LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations).
+**MLDM services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)** except for LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations).
 {{% /notice %}}

-This page gives a high level view of the steps to follow to install Pachyderm using Helm.
+This page gives a high level view of the steps to follow to install MLDM using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm) or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/{{% majorMinorVersion %}}/etc/helm/pachyderm).

 {{% notice warning %}}
-We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+We are now shipping MLDM with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter some of the following instructions.
+If you choose to deploy MLDM with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter some of the following instructions.
 {{% /notice%}}

 {{% notice warning %}}